Kaston-C/Portfolio/research/README.md

 ### Current Focus:
 - Testing varying slope change timing to understand its impact on prediction accuracy.
-- Preparing to integrate **intact thigh IMU data** into the model to improve performance.
+- Preparing to integrate **intact thigh IMU data** (Inertial Measurement Unit) into the model to improve performance.

 ## Model Training and Testing